PepesSpi123/CypresCucumberTelnyxProject/README.md

 ## Opening the App:
 ```
 - Using npx: npx cypress open
-- The long way with the full path: ./node_modules/.bin/cypress open
 ```
 On opening Cypress, your testing journey begins with the Launchpad.
 You should choose E2E Testing.
 Then you need to choose a Browser.
 ## Opening the tests: